Phrases are units of language that we use very often. Do you know what they are? Don't worry! We'll go over them right now.

-In the example below, sister is the appositive which is renaming Esther, and my little sister with dark hair is the appositive phrase.
+In the example below, sister is the appositive renaming Esther, and my sister with dark hair is the appositive phrase.

 Esther, my sister with dark hair, sang a song.

 The following three phrases (gerunds, participles, and infinitives) are called verbals.
-This is because they are formed from verbs.
-(But be careful!
-They don't function as verbs)
+Why?
+It's because they're formed from verbs, but you have to be careful because they don't function as verbs.

-These function as nouns.
-They always end in -ing.
+Gerunds are formed from verbs, but function as nouns.
+They end in -ing.

 I like swimming in lakes.